JamesBrofos/Manifold-Dequantization/examples/end-to-end/README.md

 ![Power Spherical Mixture Dequantization](images/training-objectives-sphere.png)

+## Video of Samples

 I have also made a video to compare actual samples from the mixture of power spherical distributions and the samples obtained by dequantization.
+There appears to be an anomaly at the border of the two mixture components wherein a cluster of spurious projections can be found.

 ![Dequantization Samples](images/dequantization.mp4)